bu0nq/scss-mixin-media-breakpoints/README.md

 ## Changing the variables

-You can redefine the default values for the specified variables when importing the function:
+You can redefine the default values for the specified variables when importing the mixin:

 ```scss
 @use "@bu0nq/scss-mixin-media-breakpoints" as * with (